jordancarlson08/chatter/docs/migrating-from-chuck.md

 }

 dependencies {
-    debugImplementation "com.github.ChuckerTeam.Chucker:library:3.0.0"
+    debugImplementation "com.github.ChatterTeam.Chatter:library:3.0.0"
-    releaseImplementation "com.github.ChuckerTeam.Chucker:library-no-op:3.0.0"
+    releaseImplementation "com.github.ChatterTeam.Chatter:library-no-op:3.0.0"
 }
 ```

-Please note that Chucker is distributed on **JitPack** at the moment so you need to specify it in the `repositories` block.
+Please note that Chatter is distributed on **JitPack** at the moment so you need to specify it in the `repositories` block.

 ## 2. Update the Interceptor initialization code